The Regional Council has warned dog owners to beware of toxic algae because a piece the size of a 50-cent coin can kill a dog.

 “Algal mats grow on the rocks in the riverbed and form leathery dark green or black mats, which van break off and accumulate at river edges.
 As the algal mats dry out they can become light brown colour, and have a distinctive deep earthy or musty smell,” says Dr Heath.

 Dogs are mostly at risk because they like the smell and taste of toxic algae.
+They will be Going Here and there and eating algae.
 Even a small amount – about the size of a 50 cent piece, can be enough to kill a dog.

 Owners especially need to be vigilant of their dogs sniffing out toxic algal mats which can wash up at river edges.